 Here are three more time-tested principles for talking with investors—or anyone—when times are stressful and our natural capacity for listening and making decisions may become constrained.

-1. Be clear and concise.
 Clarity and brevity are always key, and especially in times like these.
-Research tells us the optimum message in high stress situations is 27 words, with three key points, delivered in 9 seconds1.
-So, keep it short and simple when connecting with investors.
+Research tells us the optimum message in high-stress situations is 27 words, with three key points, delivered in 9 seconds.1 So, keep it short and simple when connecting with investors.

-2. Start and end with the benefit.
 What’s in it for the other person?
 Investors want insights they can use right now and apply to their own specific situations.
-And remember: people will likely only remember the first and last things you say to them, so make it count.
+And remember: People will likely only remember the first and last things you say to them, so make them count.